tomasps-dev/tomasps-dev.github.io/ingles/usa/transcript/transcript.md

 ## Slide 3 ([The statue of liberty](https://tomasps-dev.github.io/ingles/usa/presentation/usa.html#3)) *Tomas*

 > A Landmark of the USA is the Statue of Liberty.
-> It’s located in a island called Liberty Island with is in New York
-> It Is a symbol of friendship between France and the USA
+It’s located in a island called Liberty Island with is in New York.
+It Is a symbol of friendship between France and the USA

 ## Slide 4 ([Denali](https://tomasps-dev.github.io/ingles/usa/presentation/usa.html#4)) *Sergio*